kassio/neoterm/README.md

 ## Contributing

-Open a pull request, repls and other features to this plugin. :smiley:
+Open a pull request to add REPLs and other features to this plugin. :smiley:

 ## Changelog